jllodra/cmod/README.md

 It uses the excellent libbassmod (I honestly think this is the best one to play Impulse Tracker songs).

-I wrote this back in 2006, originally in Linux, but I have now ported it to Mac OSX Lion because I got with an Intel 32-bits version of libbassmod.dylib.
+I wrote this back in 2006, originally in Linux, but I have now ported it to Mac OSX Lion because I ran across with an Intel 32-bits version of libbassmod.dylib.
 If you have an afternoon it must be very easy to compile this in a Linux box with the appropiate libbassmod.so

 In the dist/ folder you'll find a precompiled binary for Lion.